Simplifying generic smooth maps to the 2-sphere and to the plane: Stable maps into

 We first show the following, which makes the fold image of absolute index $i_0$ outward-directed.
 We warn the reader that the case with $i_0 = \lfloor (n-1)/2 \rfloor$ is excluded.

-\begin{lem} Let $f : M \to S^2$ be a stable map with at most one cusp point such that the minimum of the absolute index of folds is equal to $i_0$ with $0 < i_0 < \lfloor (n-1)/2 \rfloor$.
+\begin{lem} Let $f : M \to S^2$ be a stable map with at most one cusp point such that the minimum $i_0$ of the absolute indices of folds satisfies $0 < i_0 < \lfloor (n-1)/2 \rfloor$.
 Then, by using always-realizable moves we can make the fold image of absolute index $i_0$ outward-directed in such a way that the other folds have absolute index strictly greater than $i_0$, that their images are situated in the innermost region and that the resulting stable map has at most one cusp. \end{lem}

 \begin{proof} Let $D \subset S^2$ be a $2$--disk containing $f(S(f))$.
 We can also take an annulus $A \cong [0, 1] \times S^1$ in $D$ containing $f(S(f))$ in its interior.
-We use almost the same argument as in the proof of \cite[Theorem~4.1]{BS1} in order to arrange so that the fold image of absolute index $i_0$ is contained in $A$, and is outward-directed, and that the other fold images are situated in the inner region of $D \setminus A$.
+We use almost the same argument as in the proof of \cite[Theorem~4.1]{BS1} in order to deform the given stable map so that the fold image of absolute index $i_0$ is contained in $A$, and is outward-directed, and that the other fold images are situated in the inner region of $D \setminus A$.
 The points different from the situation in \cite{BS1} that we need to take care of are as follows.

 (1) In \cite{BS1}, the dimension of the source manifold $n$ was equal to $4$ and we had only folds of absolute index $i_0=1$.
 In our present case, the dimension is greater than or equal to $4$ and we may have folds of absolute index $> i_0$.
 When we apply always-realizable moves as in \cite{BS1}, as the folds other than those of absolute index $i_0$ have absolute index strictly greater than $i_0$, we can safely apply the necessary always-realizable moves.